borrmi/ESP-Assistant/README.md

 I've include the schematic that I used and placed it in the media folder.
 It follows to general approach for this setup but i had to use 2 diffentent pins to get it working reliably.
 Schematic is based on the one found [here](https://smarthomecircle.com/How-to-setup-on-device-wake-word-for-voice-assistant-home-assistant#circuit-diagram-for-esp32-s3-with-inmp441-microphone--max98357a-audio-amplifier)

+**UPDATE Version 4**

+Pinout: Microphone and amplifier use a common I2S
+GPIO 3 lrclk
+GPIO 4 bclrk
+GPIO 5 Din of the micro
+GPIO 7 Dout of the amplifier
+GPIO 8 Din of the (8) LEDs

+Thanks to AI support, I have adapted the rest to the current version of ESPHome.

 **Requirements**
 - Home Assistant
 - ESPHome installed